reTHINK-project/scenario-service-implementation/docs/scenarios/tourism-application/tourism-in-a-smart-city.md

 ![Screen](Screen.png)

-First, checking into her room, Alice and the other tourists in the hotel receive a notifcation.
+First, checking into her room, Alice and the other tourists in the hotel receive a notification.
 The hotel offers a pub crawl at night.
 Alice sees that Bob is participating and decides to join.

 ![GroupMessage](GroupMessage.png)